 Today’s post looks at different aspects of your life and how you’ll need to adapt to manage and cope with your symptoms.
 For a more in-depth look at arthritis, please take a look at our useful guide.
 Alternatively, we have dedicated posts to the causes and treatment available.

 Having a long-term medical condition like arthritis can warrant worry and anxiety when it comes to financial security.
 Work is certainly feasible for people suffering from arthritis, even though the condition can make working life harder.

-However, thanks to improved treatment, people who have been diagnosed with a form of arthritis have the opportunity to either return to work or find work.
+However, thanks to improved treatment, people who have been diagnosed with a form of arthritis can either return to or find work.
 This is important as it can provide a sense of purpose, identity and help gain support from a social network from within your work place.

 You’ll need to explore the options and support available to you so that you can do your job to the best of your ability and manage your condition at the same time.
 There are Government Work Schemes such as Work Choice and Access to Work specifically designed to help those suffering from a life-altering health condition.

 The 2010 Equality Act (Disability Discrimination Act in Northern Ireland) makes it unlawful for employers to treat anyone with arthritis or a related condition less favourably than anyone who doesn’t have that condition.